Skip to Content

 Course Structure

-In the Autumn students take two required core modules: 'History and its Audiences', which is exclusive to students on the MA in Public History, and 'Historian's Craft' which is taken with the students on the History MA.
-For their third module students can choose between taking the 'Individually Negotiated Topic' which is an extended research essay on a topic of their choice, or the interdisciplinary module, 'Belfast: Place, Identity and Memory in a Contested City'.
+In the Autumn semester they take two required core modules: 'History and its Audiences', which is exclusive to students on the MA in Public History, and 'Historian's Craft' which is taken with the students on the History MA.
+For their third module students can choose between taking the 'Individually Negotiated Topic' (an extended research essay on a topic of their choice), or the interdisciplinary module, 'Belfast: Place, Identity and Memory in a Contested City'.

-In the Spring semester students take the 'Case Studies in Public History' module and carry out their 30-day internships.
-They will also begin working on their dissertation which is then written over the summer.
+In the Spring semester full-time students take the 'Case Studies in Public History' module and their double weighted internship module.

 People teaching you